Trip Tips: Living the good life way, way Down Under

-HOBART, Australia (Reuters) - There was a time, not all that long ago, when the remote island of Tasmania off Australia’s southern coast was the most feared destination in the British Empire.
+HOBART, Australia, Feb 13 (Reuters) - There was a time, not all that long ago, when the remote island of Tasmania off Australia’s southern coast was the most feared destination in the British Empire.

 But that was before all the sparkling wine, artisanal cheese and rare breed pork.